BACB-verified Course Sequence in Behavior Analysis

 - Applicants not currently enrolled in a KU degree program must submit the following:

 - an official transcript from both the undergraduate and graduate institutions attended;

 - personal statement describing their interest in the program; and

 - two letters of reference.

 Applicants must submit their materials through our online application.
-Once at that page, applicants should select “Certificate Seeking” (under the “Application Intention” on page 1 of the application.
-On that page, select “Applied Behavioral Science" followed by "Graduate Certificate in Applied Behavioral Science" and select the term to which you wish to apply.
+Once at that page, applicants should select “Certificate Seeking” on page 1.
+Under Program Selection, choose "Applied Behavioral Science" followed by "Graduate Certificate in Applied Behavioral Science" and select the term to which you wish to apply.